tomlooman/tomlooman.github.io/_posts/2025-01-07-unreal-engine-animation-cpp-curves-and-easing-functions.md

 ## Animating with Curves

 Using Curve Assets lets us trigger and control the animation logic in C++ while allowing a designer in the Unreal Editor to fine-tune the animation.
-Below is a usage example in the [RogueTreasureChest](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/World/RogueTreasureChest.cpp) to open the "LidMesh" based on the curve animation.
+Below is a usage example in the [RogueTreasureChest](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/World/RogueTreasureChest.cpp) to open the `LidMesh` based on the curve animation.

 ```cpp
 URogueCurveAnimSubsystem* AnimSubsystem = GetWorld()->GetSubsystem<URogueCurveAnimSubsystem>();